 In the off-season, Coach Sierra is an events manager for Claremont-Mudd-Scripps, responsible for the coordination of large-scale athletics events and national competitions.
 He resides in Claremont.

-Coach Johnson is entering his 25th year of coaching and his third year at CMS, coaching the outside linebackers.
+Coach Johnson is entering his 26th year of coaching and his fourth year at CMS, coaching the outside linebackers.

 Prior to CMS, he was the defensive coordinator for Occidental College from 2002-2012.
 During his time at Occidental, the team won four SCIAC titles and under Johnson, the Occidental defense led the SCIAC in fewest points allowed and rushing defense in 2003 & 2004 and over twenty players have earned All-SCIAC honors, including Mike Bryant ’06, the SCIAC’s first three-time Defensive Player of the Year.
 Prior to the 2012 season, Johnson was promoted to associate head coach.

 Prior to his arrival to OXY, “EJ” coached at Crescenta Valley HS (Defensive Coordinator 2001), John Muir High School (Assistant Coach, 1993-1994; Head Coach, 1994-2000) and Blair High School (Assistant Coach 1991-1993).

 Luke Blochowski is entering his first season as the Receiver Coach for CMS.